 - Someone with a penis may want to try an erection ring for sensitivity and stamina

 - Someone with a disability may want a hands free toy, that can provide genital stimulation when hands are not capable

 - Someone experiencing pain from manual stimulation may find certain pleasure products to be gentler and more effective

 It’s important to note that some may believe the old stereotype that using pleasure products means something is “wrong” with you, or that you aren’t currently satisfied.
 This is incorrect!
 Pleasure products are for everyone, and sometimes a life changing addition to peoples sex lives— in both solo and couple’d experiences.
 It’s our birth right to enjoy pleasure, in whatever manners suits us.
 We recommend our specially curated products from our sister company, Tickle Kitty.
-Our GoLove CBD Lube is compatible with all pleasure products since it’s water-based.

 Sometimes sexual stimulation can be painful